-Type 1 diabetes is a serious disease.
-Following your diabetes treatment plan takes round-the-clock commitment, which can be frustrating at times.
+Following your diabetes treatment plan requires round-the-clock care, which can be frustrating at times.
 But realize that your efforts are worthwhile.
 Careful management of type 1 diabetes can reduce your risk of serious — even life-threatening — complications.
 Consider these tips:

 - Make a commitment to managing your diabetes.
 Take your medications as recommended.
 Learn all you can about type 1 diabetes.
 Make healthy eating and physical activity part of your daily routine.
 Establish a relationship with a diabetes educator, and ask your diabetes treatment team for help when you need it.